matchabros/dotfiles/readme.md

 - This all needs updating

+## To do

+[ ] Find a way to get your current settings into this repo [ ] Specific dotfiles for setting up your python environment [ ] Specific dotfiles for setting up git, ssh, etc.

 ## How to use them

 This is my repository for my dotfiles, as I am still on El Cap I finally decided it is time to switch to Sierra and in Sept/Oct to High Sierra (altho macOS Covefe would be a much more intriguing name).
 These dotfiles are heavily inspired by Mathias Bynens and Dries Vints, thus I am really grateful for their guidance.
 I highly encourage you to go through the files and decide on your own which parts you actually need.